- What type of stud finder are you looking for?

 Electronic ones are more functional and ergonomic and are better suited for those who work with interiors.

-3. Research the features.
+3. Research the attributes.

 Magnetic vs Electronic vs Radars